cnmurakami/PyGameZero-Plaftformer/readme.md

 | SPACE | Advance frame | While paused (P), pressing SPACE will advance one frame.
 Actions can be performed even when paused |
 | ARROWS | Move camera | Move camera freely.
 Will place the player in the center of camera |

+### Settings file

+In the settings.txt, you can set DEBUG to 1 to use these functions.
+Aditionally, resolution, default font and window title can be set.
+Note that if title is different from the provided one, watch_pgzero will not detect window changes.

 ## Generating maps

 The code automatically generates level based on txt information.